 There are cooktops used much the same way they are used in the States, with the addition of tajines, and small, freestanding ovens used mostly for breads.
 We have a larger tank under the counter setup to run the cooktop and a smaller tank for the oven.

 Some older communities, such as Moulay Idriss Zerhoun, still use systems of community ovens.
 There is one in each neighborhood for homes to outsource some of the time-consuming baking tasks.
 During our time in that city, we came to know the baker quite well.
-He and Erika bonded over their shared love 70s disco.
+He and she bonded over their shared love 70s disco.
 On the left is an image of them baking together.

 Bathrooms in Morocco are quite different than in the US and Canada, though there are some similar elements to what we saw during our trip to Eastern Europe last autumn.
 Whereas bathrooms in North America tend to be compartmentalized, ones in Morocco all-in-one.
 Our main bathroom, seen here on the right, is no different.